 401(k) Distributions Timing to Cut Taxes

-While 401(k)s help reduce your tax liability today, you will eventually face taxes.
+While 401(k)s help reduce your tax liability today, you will eventually have to pay taxes on the money.
 This is because owners of 401(k)s get hit with income taxes when they make a withdrawal from the account.

 The good news is that you’ll likely face lower taxes at that time than you would today.
 Most retirees drop into a lower tax bracket since their income decreases.
 So, any distributions you take from your account get taxed at a much lower rate.

-Waiting until after you’re 59 ½ years old will also reduce costs.
-Withdrawing too early, before that age, normally results in taxes and a penalty of 10%.
-But, on the other hand, you must start making withdrawals, called required minimum distributions (RMDs), once you hit age 72.
+Waiting until after you’re 59.5 years old will also reduce costs.
+Withdrawing before that age normally results in taxes and a penalty of 10%.
+On the other hand, you must start making withdrawals, called required minimum distributions (RMDs).

 How Roth 401(k)s Cut Your Tax Liability in Retirement

-Roth 401(k)s come with many of the perks a traditional 401(k) provides.
+Roth 401(k)s come with many of the perks traditional 401(k)s provide.
 Like the latter, employers sponsor these retirement plans.
 However, you use after-tax money to contribute to them instead of pretax money.
 As a result, they have no impact on your current taxable income.
 So, you continue to pay taxes on your full paycheck as you contribute.
-However, you won’t face any income taxes when you withdraw in the future.
+However, you won’t face any income taxes when you withdraw in the future, meaning your investment earnings grow tax free.

-Because of this, the tax savings you get through a Roth 401(k) depend on your current and future tax rates.
+Because of this, the tax savings you realize with a Roth 401(k) depend on your current and future tax rates.
 It’s possible to earn more in your retirement, putting you in a higher tax bracket.
-If so, a Roth 401(k) would benefit you since you avoid paying higher income taxes on your withdrawals during that time.
+If so, a Roth 401(k) would benefit you since you avoid paying higher income taxes on your withdrawals.
 In contrast, if you believe your income tax will drop in retirement, you’re likely better off with a traditional 401(k).

 You also have the option to use both.
 Taxpayers can fund a traditional, tax-deferred 401(k) as well as a Roth version.
-However, keep in mind that both normally require you to be at least 59 ½ to withdraw without penalty and require minimum distributions after you turn 72.
+However, keep in mind that both normally require you to be at least 59.5 to withdraw without penalty and require minimum distributions.

 Other Tax Benefits for Saving